MouryaKotha/MouryaKotha/README.md

 | 🌐 **[Your Project 2]** | Short description here | React, Node.js, MongoDB |
 | 🤖 **[Your Project 3]** | Short description here | Python, ESP32, MQTT |

-> 📌 *Replace the placeholders above with your actual projects!*
+> 📌 *Replace the placeholders above with your actual projects and link them!*

 </div>